 - 11n doubles the radio spectrum/bandwidth (40 MHz)

 - Furthermore, It has a high power consumption

 - Speed is slower than cable transfer

-- Above all, Wi-Fi has only limited network range
+- Above all, Wi-Fi has a limited network range

 What is Bluetooth(BLE)?